 For the most thorough description of how to introduce land and water forms and activities to extend the study of land and water forms, sign up for my mailing list to receive the free American Montessori Society Geography Album by Karen Tyler.
 It’s a 177-page album covering Montessori geography activities for ages 2½-6.

-When you’re finished with your unit on land and water forms, you can celebrate with a fun Montessori-inspired activity I found at Ashland Montessori School: creating land and water forms on graham crackers using blue icing.
+When you’re finished with your unit on land and water forms, you can celebrate with a fun Montessori-inspired activity: creating land and water forms on graham crackers using blue icing.
 If you’d like a more natural version of the icing, blend together 8 ounces of cream cheese, ¼ cup honey, and ½ tsp. vanilla.
 Add blue food coloring, either purchased or a natural, homemade food dye.

 Have fun with Montessori-inspired geography!